Quantum interferometers: principles and applications: N00N State Interferometer

 Nonlinear spectroscopy has proven to be a powerful technique to extract valuable information on the energy dynamics and chemical structure of new substances and molecules \cite{Mukamel1995}.
 Recent research has suggested that the utilization of entangled photon pairs has the potential to unlock new possibilities in experimental two-photon absorption spectroscopy \cite{Mukamel2020JPB}.
 Despite the numerous experimental studies conducted on entangled two-photon absorption (eTPA), there is still ongoing debate as to whether eTPA has truly been observed \cite{Raymer2021JCP}.

 In 2022, Martinez-Tapia et al. theoretically demonstrated that the N00N state interferometer is a powerful method to experimentally certify true eTPA, since it is insensitive to linear (single-photon) losses \cite{MartinezTapia2023}.
-Figure\,\ref{N00Netpa}(a) and (b) show the simulated joint spectral intensities (JSI) with two-photon absorption and one-photon absorption and (c) shows the N00N state interference patterns.
+Figure\,\ref{N00Netpa}(a) and (b) show the simulated joint spectral intensities with two-photon absorption and one-photon absorption and (c) shows the N00N state interference patterns.
 It is clear that the pattern resulting from one-photon absorption exhibits a single peak with a Gaussian profile, whereas the pattern associated with eTPA displays three distinct peaks.
 These distinctive characteristics make it easy to differentiate between the two processes.
 In addition, the N00N-SI can also be used to extract information about levels in the two-photon excitation band.
 Chen et al. theoretically demonstrated such a two-photon excitation spectroscopy scheme using a N00N state interferometer \cite{Chen2022NJP}.
 The two-photon excitation spectrum of the sample can be extracted by performing a Fourier transform on the second-order correlation function of the interference pattern.
 Figure\,\ref{N00Netpa}(d) shows the entangled photon source, (e) shows the interaction between the samples and biphotons, and (f) shows the interference of the N00N state.
 Different samples have different excitation bands and therefore will have different N00N state interference patterns.
 This approach enables the extraction of information regarding the electronic structure of atoms or molecules' two-photon excited-state.